Blossom Jackson: 1994–1997

-Off screen, Blossom later returns to England to live with Alan and Billie in Balham.
-By February 2010, Alan and Carol have apparently split, with Carol and Billie moving to back to Walford and Alan to Forest Hill, leaving the whereabouts of Blossom unknown.
+2010

 However, she returns to Walford in October 2010 with Alan, his wife and their son Kai (Shay Spencer), for Billie's funeral after he dies in his sleep while celebrating his 22nd birthday.
 When Carol says she cannot go to the funeral, Blossom tells her they are saying goodbye to Billie no matter what.
 Afterwards, she tries to convince Carol to go to the wake as she has rejected her entire family.
 At Billie's wake, Blossom realises that Carol's nephew Bradley Branning (Charlie Clements) has not attended and is told that he died several months earlier.
-She mentions that her partner Felix had died in 2006.
+She mentions that her partner Felix died in 2006.
 She and her family return home after the wake.